 Note: Conference sites typically charge separate room rental and/or setup fees not included in the above rates.
 If properly itemized on the vendor invoice, these fees are permissible for events at hotels or conference sites.
-If the conference site engages an outside caterer, every effort should be made to negotiate the meal rate c.
+If the conference site engages an outside caterer, every effort should be made to negotiate the meal rate within the maximum allowable rate as listed in the Group Meals Provided at Trial Court or Government Facility section above.

+c.
 Group Meals Provided Offsite From Trial Court or Government Facility at a Restaurant, Including Hotel Restaurant

-Breakfast: Actual cost not to exceed \$12 per person Lunch: Actual cost not to exceed \$18 per person Dinner: Actual cost not to exceed \$40 per person
+Breakfast: Actual cost not to exceed \$12

+Lunch: Actual cost not to exceed \$18

+Dinner: Actual cost not to exceed \$40